xpavlic4/book-extracts/sports/golf/The 18 Strong Podcast.md

 # 18Strong podcast
+# 205: Dr. Mike
+* we are all unique like a snowflake, but melt the same
+* are you type of kangaroo (Justin Thomas) or gorilla

 # 200: local club champion
 * you cannot learn the game of golf 2 days prior to the tournament